k2-gc/video-save-clip/README.md

 2. Choose a mp4 video you want to open on a filedialog.

-3. The video frame will be show on a screen (In blue rectangle)
+3. The video frame will be shown on a screen (In blue rectangle)
 <img src="./img/func.jpeg" />

 4. Change a displayed frame by using a slider or left/right key on keyboard (In red rectangle)